frederic-perez/AmE-dictionary/data/dictionary.md

 __betweenity__ _n_ /bɪˈtwiːnɪtɪ/ The state of lying between two extremes.
 __bevel<sup>1</sup>__ _n_ :two::hammer:
 __bevel<sup>2</sup>__ _v_ :two::hammer:
-__bevy__ _n_ :nine::m: A large group of people or things of a particular kind. _He was surrounded by a bevy of beautiful girls._ _A bevy of admirers._ _A bevy of autos will be on display._ _A bevy of drunken sailors._ _Syn_ group, crowd, herd, flock, horde :es: grupo, bandada, manada
+__bevy__ _n_ :nine::m: /BEV-ee/ A large group of people or things of a particular kind. _Bevy_ is usually used in the singular form and accompanied by the word _of_. _He was surrounded by a bevy of beautiful girls._ _A bevy of admirers._ _A bevy of autos will be on display._ _A bevy of drunken sailors._ _Syn_ group, crowd, herd, flock, horde :es: grupo, bandada, manada
 __bewail__ _v_
 __bewhiskered__
 __bewilder__